vert-x/vert-x.github.io/docs_md/manual.md

 ## Running modules directory from .zip files

-The command `vert.x runzip` can also be used to run a module directly from a module zip file, i.e. the module doesn't have to be pre-installed either locally or in a module repository somewhere.
+The command `vertx runzip` can be used to run a module directly from a module zip file, i.e. the module doesn't have to be pre-installed either locally or in a module repository somewhere.
 To do this just type

     vertx runzip <zip_file_name>

 For example

     vertx runzip my-mod~2.0.1.zip

+Vert.x will unzip the module into the system temporary directory and run it from there.

 ## Displaying version of Vert.x